Scalable Construction of Spiking Neural Networks using up to thousands of GPUs: Discussion

 At very-large model size, the GPU memory peak depends primarily on the number of connections allocated in each GPU, with other data structures, neuron parameters and spike recording having a negligible contribution.
+This is also true for neuron models with multiple receptors, already supported in NEST GPU, and would also be true for more complex neuron models, such as multicompartment neuron models, where one or more circular buffers are needed for each neuron compartment, similarly to what has already been done for the CPU version of NEST and the NEAT library~\cite{Wybo2021}.
 Extrapolations suggest that the whole Leonardo Booster cluster (i.e., $3456$ nodes) could simulate a model with $3.5 \cdot 10^{13}$ connections --approximately $10\%$ of the connections in the human cortex--with an estimated node creation and connection time of around $50$\,s and a simulation preparation time of $42$\,s.
 However, such a network model is characterized by fully random connectivity.
 For a more realistic model of the cortex, more structured connectivity can further reduce simulation time if mapped efficiently onto the hardware.
 Indeed, several connections are lateral, with a decay length in the order of a few hundred micrometers~\cite{Boucsein2011}.
 Moreover, only a limited fraction of neurons project to remote areas~\cite{Rosen2022}.
 From a simulation perspective, lateral and long-range connections could be handled differently: a hybrid scheme combining point-to-point communication for local spikes and collective MPI communication for long-range projections would be particularly advantageous.
 Going from the load balancing round-robin distribution of neurons to network-structure-aware model representations on the hardware requires advanced mapping strategies.
 In our current implementation, load balancing needs to be handled by the user, which is sub-optimal given the complexity of the physical hardware networking topology unique to each compute cluster, and could be addressed in the future.
+Moreover, the \textit{area packing} algorithm developed here for the MAM implementation could be generalized to further models with modular structure.
+Most of such models are driven by anatomical and physiological data that are increasingly available and improving in resolution.
+In particular, human brain atlases and parcellations spanning tens to hundreds, up to around a thousand parcels, are commonly used together with inter-parcel connectivity matrices and with inter-parcel distance information (e.g., tract length or signal/conduction delay).
+These features can be leveraged by partitioning algorithms to optimize the distribution of the workload across processes~\cite{Hagmann2008,Lober2026}.
+Furthermore, there exist spiking neural network simulator implementations that employ graph partitioning algorithms to balance the compute load for distributed simulations~\cite{Wang2024, Qu2023}.
+These could serve as algorithmic references and points of comparison for future load balancing implementations in NEST GPU, however such studies would require accompanying validation of spiking statistics across simulations to verify that network dynamics match.